How to write a catchy presentation title - with examples

 The internet is full of suggestions, some great and some utterly absurd.
 This list sticks to the former category!
 Pick a couple that are relevant to your presentation and give them a whirl.

 • Look for inspiration elsewhere.
 Probably not in your own calendar - catchy titles are still not the norm in most industries!
 Look at events online - or local newspaper headlines.
-They are rife with creativity (a little too much of it, sometimes!).
+They are rife with creativity.

 • Ask a question; it gets people thinking about the answer straight away!
 And once they have started wondering, they'll be invested in finding out what the real answer is.